Cricket’s Shorthand Course

 (Dr. Kenneth H Cooper, The New Aerobics, 1978, compares building muscle nerves and blood vessels to building new roads.
 The entire network must be finished before any of it can be used.)

-Be prepared to stall every time you increase the speed.
-Some increases will be worse than others.
 Leslie recommends pushing all passages to 20% error rate.
-Swem recommends even faster.
+Swem recommends even faster when you need to break a rut.
 “Push the speed up to twice as fast as you can actually write it, and make an heroic effort to get something down for every word.
 It will not be good shorthand that you write, but it will serve to jar your hand out of its habit of sluggishness.”
 He warns not to attempt this before 140wpm, no more than once a month, and to “always end a session of this sort with a goodly amount of precision practice to offset the shattering tendencies of forced speed.”

 The total repetitions for easy and hard passages will be about the same.
 The only difference is your final speed and accuracy.
 (That may change when you graduate from this course and move to Swem’s.)